-- Written evaluation of performance using a scoring guide - Self-Assessment paper using a scoring guide
+- Written evaluation of performance using a scoring guide - Self-assessment paper using a scoring guide

-- What is the whole step/half step formula for a major scale? - Describe the elements of a piece of music to determine a possible style or genre of music - Describe ways in which the study of music will be applied in your chosen career/academic path
+- What is the whole step/half step formula for a major scale? - How will you determine the difference between a P5 and a P4? - Describe ways in which the study of music will be applied in your chosen career/academic path